Neeraj-Ruhela/Movie_Recommender/README.md

 Recommendation Engine Market size is projected to reach $12.03 billion by 2025 from $ 1.14 billion in 2018, with a CAGR of 32.39% during 2020-2025.
 Growing emphasis on improving consumer experience and increasing trend of digitalization are some of the main driving factors for the demand of recommendation engines.

-Our recommendation engnine suggest Trending movies, Top picket Movies.
+Our recommendation engnine suggest Trending movies, Top picked Movies.
 It can also suggests movies based on MOVIES CONTENT and USER PREFERENCES.

 #### This recommender is using below mentioned movie features to recommend personalized suggestions.